neurostuff/compose-docs/docs/introduction/ecosystem.md

 [NeuroQuery][] is a web service, Python library, and coordinate database built for large-scale, predictive meta-analysis.
 Predictive meta-analysis generates non-statistical brain maps from text, using a database of coordinates and associated texts.

-The [NeuroQuery dataset][] is accurate and maintainble than the existing Neurosynth 1.0 database, this new database will effectively replace the old one within the meta-analytic ecosystem.
+The [NeuroQuery dataset][] is accurate and maintainable than the existing Neurosynth 1.0 database, this new database will effectively replace the old one within the meta-analytic ecosystem.
 NiMARE can ingest the NeuroQuery database and convert it automatically to a NiMARE Dataset object for analysis.
 Additionally, the NeuroQuery database will feed directly into NeuroStore as a source of coordinates.